-Join Sean Adams for an in-depth discussion in this video Printing issues for folders, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Printing issues for folders, part of Layout and Composition: Marketing Collateral.

 …Printing a pocket folder is deceivingly simple.…It looks like a nine by 12 rectangle.…So what's the big deal?…The reality is that it is at least 18 by 16 and contains multiple folds.…The good side is that they're not rare, and any…good printer will work with you to create something wonderful.…First, let's look at the pieces.…There is a front, back, spine, and pockets.…These fit on one sheet of paper and have score lines to create folds.…